-Pets are not allowed in residence halls, except fish contained in aquariums no larger than 10 gallons.
-Only one 10-gallon container per room is permitted.
-Fish must be removed from the premises during any semester break.
-The prohibition on pets includes common areas and lobbies.
-If a student does not abide by this policy, the student will be asked to remove the pet and sign a pet contract for the first violation.
-If further violations occur, the student will be referred to the Office of Student Conduct and may be in jeopardy of losing their housing assignment or other discipline.
+If a student does not abide by this policy, the student will be asked to remove the pet and will be referred to the Office of Student Conduct.
+The student may be in jeopardy of housing termination or other disciplinary sanctions.
 Guests and visitors are not permitted to bring pets into the residential facilities.
-This policy does not apply to service and emotional support animals.
-For information about service and emotional support animals, please contact Student Disability Services.

 In addition to the items listed elsewhere in these policies, for the safety of the community, there are a number of items that are prohibited from the residence halls.
 These items include, but are not limited to, the following:

-10. Holiday decorations are permitted if City of Tampa fire codes and the Office of Residence Life guidelines are followed;
+- Holiday decorations are permitted only if City of Tampa fire codes and the Office of Residence Life guidelines are followed;

 Refrigerators must be no larger than 6 cubic feet, 36 inches high, 24 inches wide and 26 inches deep, or exceed 1.8 amps and 110 volts, with the exception of Palm, Straz and Urso apartments (which already have full-sized refrigerators).
 In the interest of fire prevention, electrical outlets must not be overloaded.
 Microwave ovens are permitted in students' rooms provided they are UL approved and do not exceed 700 watts.

-Students living in Urso, Palm, and Straz residence halls are responsible for cleaning their own stoves and refrigerators and are expected to make sure these appliances are clean at check-out time.
-Students living in Urso, Palm, and Straz residence halls may keep a toaster oven in the kitchen area.
+Students living in Palm, Straz and Urso residence halls are responsible for cleaning their own stoves and refrigerators and are expected to make sure these appliances are clean at check-out time.
+Students living in Palm, Straz and Urso residence halls may keep a toaster oven in the kitchen area.